 MOSIX is implemented as a software layer that allows applications

 to run in remote nodes as if they run locally.

 Users can start (sequential and parallel) applications on one node,

-on other nodes.
+run them on other nodes.

 There is no need to modify applications, copy files, login or assign

 processes to remote nodes - it is all done automatically.

 Allocation of processes to nodes are supervised by a comprehensive